 Introduction

-When a child is referred to The Patch Project Devon CIC School UK provision staff should ensure that more than one emergency contact number for each young person is obtained.
+When a child is referred to The Patch Project Devon CIC, provision staff should ensure that more than one emergency contact number for each young person is obtained.
 This goes beyond the legal minimum and is good practice to give the centre additional options to make contact with a responsible adult when a child that is missing education is also identified as a welfare and/or safeguarding concern.

 Absconders